JackeyLGene/PhasePrompt/README.md

 active now, how the stream just changed, and which changes survive finite-memory consolidation.

+At the encoding layer, this is an SHP-style dual-axis projection.
+One axis tracks content-token presence in each turn; the other tracks directed token-transition structure across neighboring turns.
+Compression anchors are selected where these two symbolic views diverge.
+The method is token-only: it does not require embeddings, parsers, model training, or query-time retrieval at the sidecar layer.

 The current controlled implementation uses this high-level contract:

 ```text